 As well as actively promoting British values, the opposite also applies.
 We actively challenge children, staff or parents expressing opinions that are contrary to fundamental values including ‘extremist’ views.

 We believe that the following list exemplifies British Values:

 How does St Peter’s School actively promote these values?

 British Values are part of modern British life and as such they are evident in our daily interactions within the school community.
-We have identified key areas where the values could be seen on a day-to-day basis at St Peter’s.
-All elements of British Values are also taught as skills and ideas during the KS3 PDLS (Personal Development and Learning Skills) curriculum and are reinforced in collapsed sessions during KS4 and KS5.
+We have identified areas where these values can be seen on a day-to-day basis at St Peter’s.
+British Values are shared via SMSC in tutor time on a weekly basis, and also taught as skills and ideas during the KS3 PDLS (Personal Development and Learning Skills) curriculum and are reinforced in collapsed sessions during KS4 and KS5.